shahrk/feature-hunt/README.md

 ```
 cd feature-hunt

-docker-compose up ---build (This is only needed when you're running the project for the first time.
+docker-compose up --build (This is only needed when you're running the project for the first time.
 Upon building once, you can run this command without providing --build option)
 ```

 This will run two docker containers.
 The frontend will run on port 3000 and the backend will run on port 5000